Group of Six Artists

 In defiance of restrictions set by local art institutions, they performed their pieces in open air spaces using objects such as sun loungers and urban projectors (projecting images onto buildings).
 They also exhibited in city squares.
 The "exhibition-actions" were shown in Croatia and abroad, including the municipal bath on the Sava River in the Upper Town Zagreb centre, in Sopot in New Zagreb in the main square in Zagreb (1975), on the beach in Mošćenička Draga (1976), in Venice (1978) and in Belgrade (1976-1978).

 These exhibitions would usually last a day and were often meant to provoke.
 Between 1975 and 1979, the Group of Six Artists performed and documented more than 20 pieces.
 The Group of Six Artists were influenced by their predecessors, the Gorgona Group.
+The work of the Group of Six Authors was shaped by both collective and individual practices that followed the legacy of the Gorgona group, while branching into diverse artistic fields: experimental film and art (Mladen Stilinović), poetry (Vlado Martek), photography (Željko Jerman, Sven Stilinović, Fedor Vučemilović), and painting (Boris Demur).
+Their activities were closely or interpretively linked to various artists, movements, and collectives, including Dimitrij Bašičević Mangelos, the Group of Six Artists from the Belgrade SKC, Goran Đorđević, the Bosch+Bosch Group (Balint Sombathy, Katalin Ladik), Group 143, and later the Slovenian NSK movement and the group IRWIN, as well as the Sarajevo-based group Zvono.
 Overall, their aim was to provide a different perspective on life and art, expressing themselves freely.
+Starting in 1977, the group began doing exhibition-actions in gallery spaces.
+At a 1978 show at Nova Gallery in Zagreb, they played with the idea of “oral tradition” by making sure each artist stayed next to their work.
+That way, they could chat directly with visitors, explain their pieces, and share bigger thoughts about art—just like they used to do during their street performances.

 In addition to their exhibition-actions, the Group of Six Artists launched the self-published magazine MAJ/75, printed in the studio of Vlasta Delimar and Željko Jerman.
 Eighteen issues of the magazine were printed between 1978 and 1984, and the publication became an additional alternative exhibition space for the Group of Six Artists and other eastern European creatives, including Vlasta Delimar, Tomislav Gotovac, Sanja Iveković, Mangelos, Balint Szombathy, Raša Todosijević and Goran Trbuljak.